Thank You

 When the tree top points downhill (right), the trunk loses moisture faster than the one on the left.
 The sap moves through the channel and pipe system from the trunk into the branches to grow leaves and flowers.
 When the tree is lying tree top downhill, gravity too supports the flow, naturally drains the sap and the trunk dries evenly.

-We wanted to test this and undertook the following experiment: One spring, when the trees were growing leaves and the sap was moving freely, I cut down a beech tree.
-Tree Top Pointing Downhill and the Forces of Nature
+We wanted to test this and undertook the following experiment: One spring, when the trees were growing leaves and the sap was moving freely, I cut down a beech tree. |

 Archives